Concordium/concordium.github.io/source/shared/net/guides/become-baker.rst

 - ``--sender`` is the name or address of the baker account.
 - ``--stake`` is an amount of CCD that is the intended equity capital of the baker
-- ``--restake`` determines whether earnings are restaked or not.
-0 is for ??? and 1 is for ???
+- ``--restake`` sets that earnings are restaked.
+- ``--no-restake`` sets that earnings are not restaked.
 - ``--open-delegation-for`` sets whether the baker's pool is open for delegators.
 Options are: ``none`` (no delegators will be allowed), ``all`` (any account can delegate), ``existing`` (only existing delegators can delegate).
-- ``--signatureVerifyKey`` is the public key for verifying signed blocks and finalization messages, with a proof of knowledge of the secret key
-- ``--electionVerifyKey`` is the public key for the baker’s verifiable random function, with a proof of knowledge of the secret key
-- ``--aggregationVerifyKey`` is the public key for verifying the baker’s signature in the aggregate signature scheme, with a proof of knowledge of the secret key
 - ``--baker-url`` is the URL for baker information.
 The URL should resolve to (JSON-formatted) metadata about the baker.
+- ``--keys-in`` specifies the name of the file containing the baker keys.
+- ``--keys-out`` can be used to write a baker credential file containing the baker ID (and the supplied keys) to use when starting a baker node.
+- ``--delegation-transaction-fee-commission`` specifies the transaction fee commission for the baker pool.
+- ``--delegation-baking-commission`` specifies the baking commission for the baker pool.
+- ``--delegation-finalization-commission`` specifies the finalization commission for the baker pool.

 Remove a baker
 ==============